ddev/ddev.com/src/content/blog/working-with-vite-in-ddev.md

 Technical explanation:

 - We need to define an entry file to let vite know where to start, this is done in `rollupOptions`.
 - Also we need to tell vite to respond to all network request, not only the ones addressed to http://localhost:5173.
 This is done via `host: '0.0.0.0'`.
-You could also use `true`.
 - The strict port setting is also necessary, because we only exposed port 5173.
 Without `strictPort: true`, Vite will use other ports like 5174 or 5175 if 5173 is already occupied.
 - Another important part is to let Vite know from where to load Vite-controlled assets like images referenced in CSS.
 This is done via `server.origin`. <br> _(DDEV automatically provides environment variables via the regular `process.env` variable.
 The variable `process.env.DDEV_PRIMARY_URL` will have the value `https://test-vite.ddev.site` in our demo project.
 We use it to set the correct `server.origin` dynamically.)_

-See Vites [Server Options](https://vitejs.dev/config/server-options.html) for all settings.
+See Vite's [Server Options](https://vitejs.dev/config/server-options.html) for all settings.

 ### Test it